zhongyuk/CleanData_PeerAssProject/README.md

 # CleanData_PeerAssProject

+### This is a peer assessment project repo for Coursera online couse - Getting and Cleaning Data
 The run_analysis.R script uses a machine learning dataset collected from the accelerometers from the Samsung Galaxy S smartphone, to form a lower dimensional (less variables) tidy dataset - HAR_mean.txt